 I’ve said it before in my previous posts and will repeat myself again: ‘‘Hawaiians say, if you haven’t been to Haleakala, you haven’t been to Maui or at least looked into its soul.”
 It’s a magical place so by all means, get yourselves there!

 Not only is Haleakalā a pretty place to look at, but also scientific.
-The white-domed buildings atop the volcano house powerful telescopes, connect this East Maui Volcano to outer space!
+The white-domed buildings atop the volcano house powerful telescopes, connecting this East Maui Volcano to outer space!
 The observatories were built near the highest point on Maui because it offers the 4th best viewing conditions on the planet.

 And to add even more awesomeness to this already awesome volcano, the volcanic landscape of Haleakala so resembles a lunar surface that astronauts practised mock lunar walks here before landing on the moon.
 Need I say more?